Costeer/obsidian-git-sync/05 - Fleeting/Untitled.md

 I hope to be available as often as i can (witch may not be as often as i would like)

-I hope to find a place full of democracy loving Helldivers like myself that maybe
+I hope to find a place full of democracy loving Helldivers like myself that

 no this is the first time

+I am as ready a